nshuklaDS/Lab_Pr_Review_Demo/README.md

 - **Continuous, incremental reviews**: Reviews are performed on each commit within a pull request, rather than a one-time review on the entire pull request.
-- **Chat with bot**: Supports conversation with the bot in the context of lines of code or entire files, useful for providing context, generating test cases, and reducing code complexity.
 - **Smart review skipping**: By default, skips in-depth review for simple changes (e.g. typo fixes) and when changes look good for the most part.
 It can be disabled by setting `review_simple_changes` and `review_comment_lgtm` to